Bahia Shehab: Philosophy

 In her artwork, Shehab has always incorporated politically charged themes.
 Her work is concerned with issues of current political interest, such as the civil war in Lebanon from the 1980s, the revolution that swept through Egypt in 2011, and the rights of political prisoners.
-An important element of her artwork is her concern for women and while this takes on a largely political scope in the sense that the concern is often with women's rights, as a woman herself, Shehab is also concerned with the humanity of women.
+An important element of her artwork is her concern for women.
+While this takes on a largely political scope in the sense that the concern is often with women's rights, Shehab, as a woman herself, is also concerned with the humanity of women.
 Through her artwork she encourages others to relate to women's lives however ordinary those lives may seem.
-Her concern for Arab heritage has led her to pay attention to Arab women and the current issues that make the attainment of women's rights a significant issue.
-Although led by significant research efforts, many of which are academic, she is able to employ much of her artwork to relate to a contemporary, non-academic audience.
+Her concern for Arab heritage has led her to pay attention to Arab women and the current hurdles that make the attainment of women's rights a significant issue.
+Although led by remarkable research efforts, many of which are academic, she is able to employ much of her artwork to relate to a contemporary, non-academic audience.